dqna64/reactjs-project-tutorial/tutorial.md

     - Different pages need to share data
     - Use a react context to store the places data and provide update methods
 1. CSS modules
+1. google map

 ### Todo

 - [ ] Nav bar with logo and `Add Place` button which opens modal for adding new place
+- [ ] Style add place modal
+    - star select and visits counter
-- [ ] Dynamic routing for place page??? maybe don't need
+- [ ] Style place cards
 - [ ] Stuff in ###Features
 - [ ] Footer
 - [ ] Star input thing